This first article appears in the

 If the body is carefully listened to, the body will tell the

-practitioner which pertinent techniques to use during a
+practitioner which pertinent techniques or holds to use during

-session depending upon the client's specific needs.
-A gentle,
+a session depending upon the client's specific needs.
+A

 and steady (depending on the health of the client) movement